Guidelines for Communities

 The museum visit

-As a first step, you need to establish why you are meeting with the museum staff and what you intend to learn.
+As a first step, you need to establish why you are meeting with the museum staff and what you intend to see and learn.
 This is important whether the work has been initiated by you or by the museum.
 Both museum staff and community members should understand and agree to the results of this first step.
 Once you agree and have set up a visit, there is still a lot to consider.
 This can be a complicated logistical process as you are also building a relationship with the museum.
 This takes time.

 You might consider asking these questions when planning your visit: